the-runtime/git_dl/README.md

   github.com microsoft terminal tree main .config

+3
-1for testing this file is edited
+for testing this file is edited

 there is one more way to use it send post request to http://gitdl.onrender.com/get_add with {'url': "unmodified_url_of_the_folder"}